 Both partners are likely to respond to stress by waiting for good feelings to return before acting positively toward one another, despite the fact that such good feelings grow from experiences created by positive actions.

 Therefore, a helpful first step in improving the relationship is the planned increase in the rate of exchange of caring behaviors.

 Here’s an idea to try.
-Each spouse chooses 15 caring behaviors they would like.
+Each spouse chooses 15 caring behaviors they would like and shares their list with their spouse.
 They should be specific and easy to carry out (making a cup of tea vs. take me on a Mediterranean cruise).
-Then, each partner hangs this list in a private place.
+Then, each partner hangs their partner’s list in a private place.
 Plan to take four of these actions each day.
-Take note of the caring behavior, and even write it down, as you notice it throughout the day.
-In the evening, thank your partner for the action he/she took for you, and gently call attention to any of your actions that may have been missed by your partner.
+Take note of the caring behavior expressed by your mate and even write it down, as you notice it throughout the day.
+In the evening, thank your partner for the action they took for you, and gently call attention to any of your actions that may have been missed by your partner.

 Being in ministry is a very challenging place to be.
 There are a lot of real demands, both physically and emotionally.
 We have to be careful that we do not have such a singular focus on ministry that we neglect nurturing and building our marriage partnership.
 In a world where 30% of first marriages end in divorce, growing a strong marriage relationship will speak volumes to the world we are trying to reach.